 Occupational Programs: Business, health care, technical and professional education consisting of associate degrees, certificates, courses, workshops and seminars designed for career, entry-level employment, transitioning, retraining and/or upgrading of skills to meet current and emerging employment needs and trends.

 Developmental Education: Courses, programs and services designed to assist academically underprepared students to be successful in the next level of education, including reading, mathematics, writing, college success, literacy, high school equivalency exam preparation (GED), Adult Basic Education (ABE) and English as a Second Language (ESL).

 Workforce Development: Courses, programs, and services designed to meet the workplace training needs of both individuals and organizations with an emphasis on skill building and improved productivity.

 Community Education: Courses, trips, tours, special events, and experiences designed for the personal enrichment of the lives of learners of all ages and to promote lifelong learning.

 Student Services: Services designed to meet the needs of a diverse student population that include counseling and student support, admissions, registration and records, assessment, financial aid, career services, co-curricular activities, intercollegiate athletics and assistance for those students with physical and learning disabilities.

-Instructional Support: Services designed to facilitate and provide support to the instructional process, including alternative delivery systems (such as telecourses, online courses, two-way interactive telecommunications, cable television, wireless communications); the use of computer technology; the library; the Center for Teaching, Learning and Technology; media and learning laboratories.
+Instructional Support: Services designed to facilitate and provide support to the instructional process, including alternative delivery systems such as self-paced open entry courses, online courses and wireless communications; the use of computer technology; the library; the Center for Teaching, Learning and Technology; and media and learning laboratories.

 Administrative Support: Organizational support that provides services for staff selection and development, financial services, facilities, operational management, technology advancements and training, research, planning, marketing and communications.